Objective: Prioritize Fixes

 - Root cause - The URL of the web resource where the vulnerability was found and the HTTP request parameter and method that was used for the attack such as the affected URL, HTTP Method (GET or POST), attack type, and attack value.
 You can also compare the response of a normal request against a malicious request to your app.

 You can adjust the severity, change the status, identify false positives, and much more.
-For more information on utilizing each detail to help you prioritize, see working with vulnerabilities.
+For more information on utilizing each detail to help you prioritize, see Review Vulnerabilities.

 We assign different levels of severity, which can either be the default module severity or the selected severity from a custom attack module.